murraysagal/CoreDataValidationWithiOS/README.md

 But, however it's implemented, getting a consumable error message to the view controller requires the developer to deviate in some way from the standard KVC approach.
 This may be acceptable in some cases but assume for the moment that there is a use case that requires strict adherence to the standard KVC approach.

 So, is there a way to return a directly consumable error message *and* adhere to KVC?
+In other words, how do we get away from requiring the switch statement or something like `localizedErrorMessageForKey:withCode:`?

 ## Adhering to KVC

 Looking at the Core Data docs for Property-Level Validation reveals this...

 > If you want to implement logic in addition to the constraints you provide in the managed object model, you should not override validateValue:forKey:error:.
-Instead you should implement methods of the form validate<Key>:error:.
+Instead you should implement methods of the form `validate<Key>:error:`.

 So now `validateFirstName:error:` is partially implemented in `Person.m` like this allowing ioValue and `outError` to be inspected...